OpenSwitchNOS/openswitch-ops/docs/OpenSwitch_Modular_Configuration_user_guide.md

 2. If an entity is untagged, it takes the tag of the immediate outer entity.
    For example:
-   If all columns within a table are untagged, but the table itself is tagged as feature-A, then all columns are implicitly tagged as feature-A.
+   If all columns within a table are untagged, but the table itself is tagged as feature-1, then all columns are implicitly tagged as feature-1.
    If the table itself is untagged, then it represents a generic table (like "System") which is used by multiple features.
    Such untagged tables will always be included in the schema.

 3. The feature-tag at innermost granularity overrides the feature-tag at outer granularities.
    For example:
-   Say feature-A is using Table-A which it has tagged.
+   Say feature-1 is exclusively using Table-A which it has tagged.
-   Later feature-B is introduced which wants to add a column to Table-A. This column is exclusively used by feature-B.
+   Later feature-2 is introduced which wants to add a column to Table-A. This column is exclusively used by feature-2.
-   So this new column will be tagged with feature-B.
+   So this new column will be tagged with feature-2.
-   What this means is feature-A owns the Table-A except for this new column.
-And feature-B merely owns this new column in Table-A.
+   What this means is feature-1 owns the Table-A except for this new column.
+And feature-2 merely owns this new column in Table-A.
-   If feature-A too wants to use this new column, it too must tag this new column.
+   If feature-1 too wants to use this new column, it too must tag this new column.
+   If Table-A is tagged with feature-1 as well as feature-2, then all columns within it will be implicitly tagged as feature-1 & feature-2.
+   To distinguish, the columns can be explicitly tagged (which will override any previous implicit tagging trickled due to tags at outer layers).
+   Note: If a table is untagged and a feature that wants to use it is unsure whether the Table is being used by other features besides it,
+         then it should not tag the table exclusively.

 #### Feature-tagging the JSON schema
 JSON schema can be feature-tagged at 3 levels: table, column, enum.